cyberbotics/webots/docs/discord/technical-questions-2020.md

 [https://github.com/cyberbotics/webots/blob/master/projects/default/controllers/braitenberg/braitenberg.c#L183-L202](https://github.com/cyberbotics/webots/blob/master/projects/default/controllers/braitenberg/braitenberg.c#L183-L202)

-to record data you can print the simulation time and your data in a file.

 ##### furchan 12/07/2020 13:21:07
 hi guys, do u know, which lidar has double axis ?
 I want to see x and y axis with Lidar.
 Help me pls.